Managing the uWSGI server¶

 When you send the SIGHUP to the master process it will try to gracefully stop all the workers, waiting for the completion of any currently running requests.

-Then it closes all the eventually opened file descriptor not related to uWSGI.
+Then it closes all the eventually opened file descriptors not related to uWSGI.

 Lastly, it binary patches (using execve()) the uWSGI process image with a new one, inheriting all of the previous file descriptors.